 The Mathematics curriculum develops pupils' numeracy skills and their abilities to make calculations, to understand and appreciate relationships and patterns in number and space and to develop their capacity to think logically and express themselves clearly.
 Their knowledge and understanding of Mathematics is developed in a variety of ways, including practical activity, exploration and discussion.
 The Maths department ensures that all Senior School students participate in the annual Maths Challenge and other applicable competitions / summer schools and organises trips to University seminars for interested students.
 All students take iGCSE Mathematics; the most able can choose to take Statistics and Further Maths GCSE as an option.
-A level Maths is a very popular choice at Sion.

-Science and Technology
+Science